metatablecat/jsonb/README.md

 ### Version
 Version is a simple `varint` denoting the version of the spec, this is used if we have to make any breaking changes to the spec.
 Right now, this is just `00`

-### Struct Count/Struct Identifiers
-Following a `varint` denoting the number of struct identifiers in the file, read the identifiers as `4 byte` strings.
-Structs start at index 1

 ### String Count/Strings
 Following a `varint` denoting the number of strings, read that many `varint` length prefixed strings and map it to a table.
 Strings start at index 1